 - If you take any drugs (prescription or OTC, natural products, vitamins) that must not be taken with this medicine (nelfinavir tablets), like certain drugs that are used for high cholesterol, migraines, or mood problems.
 There are many drugs that must not be taken with this medicine (nelfinavir tablets).

-- If you are taking St. John's wort.
-Do not take St. John's wort with this medicine (nelfinavir tablets).
-This medicine may not work as well.
+- If you are breast-feeding.
+Do not breast-feed while you take this medicine (nelfinavir tablets).

 This is not a list of all drugs or health problems that interact with this medicine (nelfinavir tablets).

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take this medicine (nelfinavir tablets) with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.